aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

 ### Custom advanced settings

-For advanced settings, including SSL certificates and the ability to customize parameters such as a custom timeout, you can use the Redis client to accommodate these specific settings.
+For advanced configurations, such as setting up SSL certificates or customizing parameters like a custom timeout, you can utilize the Redis client to tailor these specific settings to your needs.

 === "Advanced configuration using AWS Secrets"
     ```python hl_lines="8 10 20"